dotenvx/dotenvx.github.io/docs/docker.md

 encrypt_after_copy: ".env.keys"
 encrypt_after: |
   .env.keys
-inject_title: "2.
-Add dotenvx to your image"
+inject_title: "Add dotenvx to your image"
 inject_lede: "Install dotenvx and use `dotenvx run --` as the image entrypoint.
 Docker appends the existing `CMD`, so your application command stays easy to change."
 inject_copy: |
   FROM node:22-alpine